Chickpea Side Dish (Easy Spiced Chickpeas)

 Storing Instructions

-- Fridge: Let cool then store in a sealed container for 3-4 days.
+- Let cool then store in a sealed container in the fridge for up to 4 days.

 Ingredients

-- 19 oz can chickpeas, drained and rinsed
+- 19 oz can chickpeas, drained and rinsed, about 2.5 cups

 - 1 tbsp olive oil